kermitt2/grobid/doc/Frequently-asked-questions.md

 - keep the concurrency at the client (number of simultaneous calls) slightly higher than the available number of threads at the server side, for instance if the server has 16 threads, use a concurrency between 20 and 24 (it's the option `n` in the above mentioned clients, in my case I used 24)

-- in `grobid/grobid-home/config/grobid.yaml` set the parameter `max_connections` to your number of available thread at server side or slightly higher (e.g. 16 to 20 for a 16 threads-machine, in my case I used 20)
+- in `grobid/grobid-home/config/grobid.yaml` set the parameter `concurrency` to your number of available thread at server side or slightly higher (e.g. 16 to 20 for a 16 threads-machine, in my case I used 20)

 - set `modelPreload` to `true`in `grobid/grobid-service/config/config.yaml`, it will avoid some strange behavior at launch